i-love-winter/SolsticeOS/README.md

 # this-os-needs-a-name
-My custom os I'm working on, I can already tell that it's going to be a long ride from here Also it'll be a while so don't get too excited coz right now I'm just trying to do some small assembly code projects, but this repo is here so I don't forget my end goal
+My custom os I'm working on, I've just started working on it, I'm currently using the Limine bootloader.
+My current goal is to get a simple terminal working